Since he was 6 years old, Greg Pignataro had a passion for soccer. He grew up with dreams of going pro or at least earning a college scholarship.

-At a soccer camp during his senior year of high school, Pignataro began to see his dream come true.
+At a soccer camp during his senior year of high school, he began to see his dream come true.
 He caught the eye of university coaches who offered him a scholarship and a spot on the team.

 Pignataro was overjoyed.
-But after a few weeks among top tier athletes, serious doubts started to creep in.
+But after a few weeks among top-tier athletes, serious doubts started to creep in.

 “I was playing against people playing at a higher level than I had before, so there were definitely days where I felt I was the worst player on this team,” Pignataro said.
 “I thought, ‘I don’t deserve to be here.
 How soon until they figure me out?’”

-Then he had another thought: the guys who got injured were lucky because they didn’t have to come to practice.
-As luck would have it, the very next practice he tore the arch of his left foot in a non-contact incident.
+Then he had another thought: The guys who got injured were lucky because they didn’t have to come to practice.
+As luck would have it, the very next practice, he tore the arch of his left foot in a non-contact incident.
 He was out for six weeks.

-Because he was a freshman, coaches granted Pignataro another chance to prove himself next season.
+Because he was a freshman, coaches granted Pignataro another chance to prove himself the next season.
 Once again, he earned a spot on the team.
 But he hardly played once he got there.
 He was haunted by the specter of self-doubt.

 “I think I had solidified the perception of the coaches and teammates’ minds that I wasn’t good enough to be there,” he said.
 “I spent the longest time wondering what was wrong with me.”